Skip to content

 8. Build a Plan of Action and Milestones (POA&M)

 Create a Plan of Action and Milestones (POA&M) to address any gaps identified during your self-assessment.
 A POA&M outlines the steps needed to achieve full compliance in your organization.
-If your organization struggles to meet certain security controls, a POA&M can help identify these gaps and outline the necessary technologies or procedures to address them.
+If your organization struggles to meet specific security controls, a POA&M can help identify these gaps and outline the necessary technologies or procedures to address them.
+Use this tool to streamline improvement timelines and progress monitoring.

 9. Implement Improvements Based on POA&M and Set a Timeline for Full CMMC Compliance

 Assess your organization’s progress toward CMMC compliance and establish a realistic timeline for achieving full certification.
+Address priorities outlined in your POA&M and incorporate remediation plans to fix security shortfalls.
 Consider factors such as the complexity of the required controls, resource availability, and contractual deadlines.
-You might also consider partnering with a Registered Provider Organization (RPO), which can help with a variety of performance metrics and assist you through the compliance process.
+You might also consider partnering with a Registered Provider Organization (RPO), which can help with various performance metrics and assist you through the compliance process.

 10. Conduct a CMMC Self-Assessment

 Perform a CMMC self-assessment to verify that your organization meets the required practices and processes for your targeted maturity level.
-This assessment should mirror the official certification process and help identify any remaining areas for improvement.
+A mock assessment should simulate the official CMMC evaluation, focusing on evidence collection, auditor Q&A, and policy walkthroughs.
+Use it to test both your cybersecurity posture and your team's readiness to present it.

 You can also assess your compliance posture with our CMMC readiness questionnaire.